Overview & Pathophysiology

 Complications

-- High-output heart failure in severe, untreated anemia.
+- High-output heart failure — in severe, prolonged anemia

-- Pregnancy: ↑ risk of preterm birth, low birth weight, and maternal mortality from peripartum hemorrhage.
+- Pregnancy: ↑ risk of preterm birth, low birth weight, maternal mortality from peripartum hemorrhage.
+See the Anemias in Pregnancy: Comparative Features by Type for the full differential in pregnancy.

 | Mnemonic – Signs of Iron Deficiency: "PICA KOI" | |